How to Create and Use Custom Fields in WordPress

 <main id="main" class="site-main" role="main">

-This approach will work to also show other custom fields you have created.
+This approach will also work to show other custom fields you have created.

-One thing to mention about this example: The child theme was created from the WordPress Twenty Fifteen parent theme, which is very popular.
-If you’re experimenting with where to display the custom fields, there may be other templates you need in your child theme besides the single.php
+One thing to mention about this example: The child theme was created from the WordPress Twenty Fifteen parent theme.
+If you’re experimenting with where to display the custom fields, there may be other templates you need in your child theme besides the single.php file.
+To show the information in the post, a content.php was added to the child theme.
+The snippet above was placed within the content of the page so it appeared as part of the post.

 2. Style the fields.
 If you go to the inspector, you’ll see some new classes added to the page.